Assistance with Child Care Expenses

 Student Parent Programs Childcare Subsidies

-To qualify for Student Parent Programs administered childcare subsidies, student parents must be actively enrolled at UMass Amherst as an undergraduate or graduate student on a part-time or full-time basis and must meet the income eligibility criteria for program participants — similar to Pell grant income qualifications, determined through Financial Aid Services or via tax returns and other income verification documentation.
+To qualify for Student Parent Programs administered childcare subsidies, student parents must be actively enrolled in a degree-granting program at UMass Amherst as an undergraduate or graduate student on a part-time or full-time basis and must meet the income eligibility criteria for program participants — similar to Pell grant income qualifications, determined through Financial Aid Services or via tax returns and other income verification documentation.

 To Apply:

 NOTE: Graduate Student Government childcare subsidies are distributed to graduate student applicants through Student Parent Programs.
 Graduate students must complete a Student Parent Programs childcare subsidy application (link above) to be eligible for GSG childcare funding.
-This funding IS NOT the same as GEO childcare subsidies — see below for links to childcare benefits for GEO members.
+This funding IS NOT the same as GEO childcare benefits— see the link to learn more about childcare benefits for graduate student employees /GEO members.

 Eligible Childcare Expenses for Student Parent Programs Childcare Subsidies: